bartekkalinka/bartekkalinka.github.io/_posts/2017-01-07-Writing-a-sequence-of-documents-to-Elasticsearch.md

-# Writing a sequence of documents to Elasticsearch #
+# Writing a Sequence of Documents to Elasticsearch #

 I'm writing logs during work.
 I keep them in text files, and I've been writing them for many years.
 Here's the format: